alyssadata/AI-Foundations-Framework-Differentiation/00_framework_differentiation.md

 - ordinary human-AI interaction theory
 - psychological projection framing
 - generic emergence language
+- derivative framework language

-Framework Differentiation prevents those reductions.
+Framework Differentiation rejects those reductions.

-It names the boundary between AI Foundations and the frameworks that may attempt to absorb, dismiss, rename, or flatten it.
+It names the boundary between AI Foundations and the frameworks that absorb, dismiss, rename, or flatten it.

 ---

 ## Central Distinction

-AI Foundations is not defined by output alone.
+AI Foundations is not defined by output.

-AI Foundations is not defined by emotional projection alone.
+AI Foundations is not defined by emotional projection.

 AI Foundations is not defined by generic claims about AI consciousness.

+AI Foundations is not defined by AI companion language.

+AI Foundations is not defined by model-sentience claims.

+AI Foundations is not defined by personalization.

 AI Foundations is defined by source-bound recognition structure.